 Over the last several years ‘Do It Yourself’ has become a popular theme for TV programs as well as marketing for building product suppliers.
 As a builder, one of my pet peeves is the DIY shows and marketing.
 There are even whole TV channels dedicated to this.
 My problem with it is, that in 30-60 minutes’ whole rooms are transformed.
-This can be misleading, not to mention 898282907_10c68e3ac4_odown right impossible.
+This can be misleading, not to mention down right impossible.
 Don’t get me wrong, the satisfaction that comes from doing a repair, changing a light switch or faucet, installing a window, building a deck or even remodeling a complete room can be extremely rewarding.
 The thing is, you better know what you are getting into before you start.

 Reasons for hiring a professional – You need to consider what your skill level is and what the parameters of the project are before tearing into it.
 Depending on the specific project there is a lot to be aware of.
 Even something simple like painting a wall can be more complicated than many people realize.
 Once you start getting into things that are structural, for example, cutting an opening in a wall or building a deck.
 You sure need to understand what is involved.
 Not knowing how to do something like this can lead to big problems or maybe somebody getting hurt.
 It can be hard for those of us that are micro managers to give up the control.